 Some brokers might also have personal account managers that you can reach out to.
-From our research, we know HotForex is one such broker.
+From our research, we know HF Markets is one such broker.

 To start trading, you need to open a live trading account with a forex broker.

-Follow the steps below to open an account with a forex broker in Nigeria, where we will use HotForex as an example.
+Follow the steps below to open an account with a forex broker in Nigeria, where we will use HF Markets (HotForex) as an example.
 Generally, the steps involved as the same with each broker, so you can follow these generic steps as references.

 Note that if your account is not approved, you can only make a limited amount of deposit, and you cannot withdraw any money.

-Although HotForex was used for this example, the process and requirement to open an account with a forex broker is about the same for all brokers.
+Although HF Markets was used for this example, the process and requirements to open an account with a forex broker are about the same for all brokers.

 The best forex brokers in Nigeria are those that are regulated with one or more Top-tier regulations, accept deposits in Naira from Nigerian bank accounts, and support withdrawals to local banks in Nigeria.

-In our guide, we have included HotForex, FXTM, and Exness as best as they are well regulated, have local deposit & withdrawal options in Naira & even have NGN (Nigerian Naira) as base account currency, which makes them a good choice of local traders.
+In our guide, we have included HF Markets, FXTM, and Exness as best as they are well regulated, have local deposit & withdrawal options in Naira & even have NGN (Nigerian Naira) as base account currency, which makes them a good choice of local traders.

-Based on our research, HotForex is best for beginners because they offer negative balance protection, offer free demo account, have moderate fees with spread-only trading accounts, has some educational material on their website, offer webinars to new traders, and is regulated by 1 Tier-1 regulator FCA & 2 Tier-2 regulations FSCA, CySEC.
+Based on our research, HF Markets is best for beginners because they offer negative balance protection, offer a free demo account, have moderate fees with spread-only trading accounts, have some educational material on their website, offer webinars to new traders, and is regulated by 1 Tier-1 regulator FCA & 2 Tier-2 regulations FSCA, CySEC.

 Avoid any forex brokers that are not regulated with any Top-tier regulation.

-HotForex & Exness are brokers that have low minimum deposit & are well regulated with multiple Tier-1 regulations.
-HotForex has a minimum deposit of $5 & you can deposit via local bank transfer in Naira.
-Whereas Exness has a minimum deposit of $10, and you can also deposit via Online Bank Transfer.
+HF Markets & Exness are brokers that have low minimum deposits & are well regulated with multiple Tier-1 regulations.
+HF Markets has a minimum deposit of $5 & you can deposit via local bank transfer in Naira (₦4,000).
+Whereas Exness has a minimum deposit of $10, you can also deposit via Online Bank Transfer.